ytatus94/Same_Sign_3Leptons/README.md

 Use rcSetup Base,2.4.16

+v12.
+Add weight calculation and change indentations.
+1. In yt_selector: change the indentations of fill methods, add new methods for calculating weights.
+2. In yt_cutflows: change the type of events_pass_cutflow from unsigned int to double.
+Also change the PRW file.
+3. In yt_skim_MC: add baseline_weight and signal_weight.
+4. In Fill_and_Set.cxx: change the indentations.
+5. In cutflow.cxx: add Zee testing samples.

 v11.
 Add sample 303421 to test the skim and the lumi is set to 13.2 fb-1.

 v10.
 Add the tag single lepton trigger which Sebastien used.